mmaaz-git/anki-pasteOCR/README.md

 pasteOCR uses the Tesseract OCR engine, a powerful OCR engine currently maintained by Google.
 More on Tesseract [here](https://opensource.google/projects/tesseract).

-If you are using Windows, the Tesseract binaries are included with the addon.
+If you are using Windows or Mac OSX, the Tesseract binaries are included with the addon.

-If you are using Mac OSX, you will have to install Tesseract to your computer.
-The easiest way to do this is to install Homebrew.
-Open the terminal and run the following command:

-`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`

-Once that's installed, run the following command:

-`brew install tesseract`
+For Linux, follow [the instructions here](https://tesseract-ocr.github.io/tessdoc/Installation.html) to install Tesseract.

 Once Tesseract is ready to go, you can install the addon to Anki within the program, using the installation code: `1746010116`.